Unfinished Project Bad for You

 All of these statements signal the lack of one critical skill: finishing a project.

 You know how to come up with ideas.
 You know how to be creative and how to tap into your imagination.
-You know how to get started and how to work on a project.
+You can get started and how to work on a project.
 But when it comes to finishing?

 You struggle.